Some terminology we commonly use.

 The option of retirement living comes as a major transition to most individuals and families.
 With the transition comes several different options, and terms that are often unfamiliar to people who are not involved in the industry.
 In an effort to assist our potential residents and their families in their search for retirement living, we have compiled a list of commonly used phrases or terms to help aid in the overall understanding of the health care, in particular retirement industry.

 Activities of Daily Living (ADL)

-Functional activities that individuals typically engage in on a daily basis, which include but are not limited to; walking, dressing, eating, using the bathroom, showering, and grooming
+Functional activities that individuals typically engage in on a daily basis, which include but are not limited to; walking, dressing, eating, using the bathroom, showering, and grooming.

 Home Health Care

 Home health care includes a variety of health services that may be available to an individual who suffers from a potential illness or injury, in their own home.
-Home health care services are determined based on the condition of the patient, and are mean to be temporary services that are not spread over long periods of time.
+Home health care services are determined based on the condition of the patient, and are meant to be temporary services that are not spread over long periods of time.
 Ultimately, home health care attempts to assist individuals in getting better over a temporary period of time.